 What Is IEEE?

 The IEEE reference format is a commonly accepted style for writing, formatting, and citing research papers.
 The format was created based on the Chicago Manual of Style and is widely used by students and researchers in Computer Science and relevant technical fields.
 This comprehensive guide will come in handy for every student or young professional involved in this field.
-Thus, if that’s your major, we recommend reading this article instead of studying the entire edition of the latest IEEE manual of style, to save lots of time and to grasp the idea of how to create an IEEE paper with ease.
+Thus, if that's your major, we recommend reading this article instead of studying the entire edition of the latest IEEE Manual of Style to save lots of time and to grasp the idea of how to create an IEEE paper with ease.

 If you decide to order essay, we only need your requirements to create an original paper with proper formatting.